DOCUMENT REVIEW SERIES / PART ONE

 Not All Document Reviews Are the Same

 For the most efficient review process, begin by giving your reviewers a palette to paint with: modern, intuitive coding tools.
-They will need these tools to quickly and accurately code responsive, non-responsive, and privileged documents.
+They will need these tools to quickly and accurately code documents.
 That begins with developing a specific coding or tagging “panel” based on an analysis of the issues in the case.
-Coding panels typically contain data fields for responsive or non-responsive, privileged, confidentiality levels, and key documents.
+Coding panels typically contain data fields for responsiveness, privilege, confidentiality levels, and key documents.

 To identify issues, custodians and other relevant items, start with a review of all complaints, pleadings, papers, court orders, discovery requests and responses (if any).
-The information you can glean from these items include lists of pertinent names, their roles, and what we know about these individuals so far.
+From these items, you can glean lists of pertinent names, their roles, and what you know about these individuals so far.

 This will help provide context while reviewing the documents, especially email.
 In business disputes, look for descriptions of financial transactions at issue or examples of accounting issues that may be involved in a matter.
 Also, consider when and how to use bulk tagging, which can save time and money in the coding process.